LightAndLight/lightandlight.github.io/_posts/2019-07-01-lambdas-are-codatatypes.md

 So lambdas can be defined as codatatypes.
 Their destructor corresponds to function application, and copattern matching corresponds to abstraction.
 This is awesome!

-### Postscript: Some wishy-washy statements of intuition

-Datatypes *are*.
-They're finite, fully-evaluated structures.
-They're inert; they just exist and won't ever "do anything".
-Haskell doesn't have true 'datatypes' in this sense because its constructors don't force their arguments to be evaluated, which means you can hide computations inside them.
-Haskell lets you partially apply constructors, which further diverges from what I've laid out here.

-Codatatypes *do*.
-They have 'potential energy'; they have the capacity to do more work when prodded.
-Haskell's 'datatypes' are more codata-like in this respect because they can contain suspended computations.